cha15yq/MRC-Crowd/README.md

 # Semi-Supervised Crowd Counting with Contextual Modeling: Facilitating Holistic Understanding of Crowd Scenes

 The list of images in the validation set for UCF-QNRF is the same with that in [BL](https://github.com/ZhihengCV/Bayesian-Crowd-Counting).
 I will update the preprocess code later.
+Please set the learning rate to 2e-5 for QNRF if you want to reproduce the result.

 Some more details will be provided later